sing840722/SnoopyTheAdventureInUniqlo/README.md

 * [Reference](#reference)

 ## Introduction
-This game is created using Unity C#.
-The aim of the game is to control Snoopy by following the arrow signs so that he will do the right pose and let the gate pass thorugh him safely.
+This game is created using Unity C# with a mock scenrio where I am responsible to create a game for Uniqlo to promo their new collection  "KAWS x PEANUTS".

 ## Gameplay
 ![image](https://user-images.githubusercontent.com/9387781/68892906-ea9eab80-071b-11ea-91b9-a39be4abb5c9.png)
 ![image](https://user-images.githubusercontent.com/9387781/68905062-cea90300-0737-11ea-9ed3-00e78c37de2e.png)

+The game is to control Snoopy by following the arrow signs so that he will do the right pose and let the gate pass thorugh him safely.

 1. Read the Arrow Signs on the ground
 2. Draw on the screen the direction of the Arrow Signs
 3. Snoopy will do the correct pose